sws2apps/organized-app/README.md

 [![Top contributors](https://images.repography.com/34928945/sws2apps/cpe-sws/recent-activity/dJ8TLGrn5l9eWWbjSJj1aeKPxgfDBAHVIxaeEKUPNfM/-dQ2fTFbTrx2K3kcZ-43AF8lFcsGcaH8ZBhE_Noq0KY_users.svg)](https://github.com/sws2apps/cpe-sws/graphs/contributors)
 [![Activity map](https://images.repography.com/34928945/sws2apps/cpe-sws/recent-activity/dJ8TLGrn5l9eWWbjSJj1aeKPxgfDBAHVIxaeEKUPNfM/-dQ2fTFbTrx2K3kcZ-43AF8lFcsGcaH8ZBhE_Noq0KY_map.svg)](https://github.com/sws2apps/cpe-sws/commits)

+## New features in development
+There are so many features we want to implement:

+• Territories management
+• Meeting duties scheduling
+• Field service meeting scheduling and viewing
+• Hall cleadning scheduling
+• Congregation activities
+•

-## How can I contribute?
+## Want to contribute?

 We really appreciate your volunteer spirit!
-You can contribute to the app in a few ways – 1. by telling others about Organized, 2. supporting the app by donating, or 3. helping with development, design or translation process.
+You can contribute to the app in a few ways – 1. by telling others about Organized app, 2. supporting the app by donating, or 3. helping with React development, UI design or translation.
 Please read our [contribution guide](./CONTRIBUTING.md) on how to do so.